ray-project/ray/doc/source/async_api.rst

     # Only 10 tasks will be running concurrently.
 Once 10 finish, the next 10 should run.
     ray.get([actor.run_task.remote() for _ in range(50)])

+.. _threaded-actors:

 Threaded Actors
 ---------------

-Sometimes asyncio is not an ideal solution for your actor.
-For example, you may have one method that perform some computation heavy task blocking the event loop.
+Sometimes, asyncio is not an ideal solution for your actor.
+For example, you may have one method that performs some computation heavy task while blocking the event loop, not giving up control via ``await``.
+This would hurt the performance of an Async Actor because Async Actors can only execute 1 task at a time and rely on ``await`` to enable multiplexing.

-In async actors, only one task can be running at once.
-To achieve threaded concurrency, you can use the ``max_concurrency`` options without any async methods.
+Instead, you can use the ``max_concurrency`` Actor options without any async methods, allowng you to achieve threaded concurrency (like a thread pool).

 .. warning::
     When there is at least one ``async def`` method in actor definition, Ray will recognize the actor as AsyncActor instead of ThreadedActor.
-There will be only one thread in AsyncActor!
-Don't add ``async def`` if you want a threadpool.

 .. code-block:: python